 You may play one Action Card.
-To play an Action Card, read the title of the card out loud, give other players a chance to respond to the card, then follow any instructions on the card and discard it to the Discard space on your Player Mat.
+To play an Action Card, read the title of the card out loud and pick the affected player(s).
+Give other players a chance to respond to the card, then follow any instructions on the card and discard it to the Discard space on your player mat.

-Some Action Cards cause you to start a Round of Gambling.
-See "Gambling" below for more details on this.
+Some Action Cards cause you to start a Round of Gambling (see "Gambling" below for more details).